MDIntrinsicDimension: Dimensionality-Based Analysis of Collective Motions in Macromolecules from Molecular Dynamics Trajectories: Discussion and Conclusions

 MD simulations produce high-dimensional datasets that are often difficult to interpret directly.
 Estimating the ID of conformational ensembles provides a compact measure of the effective degrees of freedom and offers a complementary view of molecular flexibility and structural heterogeneity.
 The package implements this idea using internal-coordinate representations and multiple estimators, enabling both trajectory-level and local, region-specific analyses.

+From a methodological standpoint, ID is closely related to, but distinct from, dimensionality estimates obtained from explicit embeddings such as PCA or tICA.
+Whereas these methods return an ordered set of collective coordinates and an associated explained-variance spectrum, ID summarizes in a single scalar the effective dimensionality of the manifold explored by the trajectory.
+A natural extension of the present work will be to systematically compare ID with the number of principal components or time-lagged independent components required to explain a given fraction (e.g., 90\%) of the variance, thereby helping practitioners connect this notion with more familiar linear analysis tools.

-When applied to unbiased folding–unfolding simulations, the method distinguishes folded, unfolded, and intermediate conformational states.
-These results show that intrinsic dimensionality reflects changes in conformational heterogeneity and flexibility, thereby complementing established order parameters used in folding studies \cite{muff_identification_2009,wriggers_automated_2009}.
+When applied to unbiased folding–unfolding simulations, the method distinguishes folded, unfolded, and transiently folded states.
+These results show that intrinsic dimensionality reflects changes in dynamic heterogeneity and flexibility, thereby complementing established order parameters used in folding studies \cite{muff_identification_2009,wriggers_automated_2009}.

+We remark that an extended structure spends most of its time moving along a few soft collective directions (such as overall expansion and compaction), whereas a relatively compact globule supports many more, albeit smaller-amplitude, fluctuation modes.
+This reconciles the (apparently paradoxical) higher ID of the folded state with the intuitive picture that an unfolded chain has more freedom, as seen in Section \ref{sec:results} with the case studies of villin and NTL9.

-More broadly, estimating ID highlights collective dynamical regimes that may be obscured in the full coordinate space, and may inform the construction of data-driven collective variables and features for Markov state modeling \cite{nagel_selecting_2023,das_correlating_2024,tsai_sgoop_2021}.
+More generally, estimating ID highlights collective dynamical regimes that may be obscured in the full coordinate space, and may inform the construction of data-driven collective variables and features for Markov state modeling \cite{nagel_selecting_2023,das_correlating_2024,tsai_sgoop_2021}.

 The package's modular design, open-source availability, and compatibility with existing MD analysis workflows make it broadly applicable to diverse biomolecular systems, from proteins to nucleic acids and complexes.
-By bridging concepts from nonlinear data analysis and biophysical modeling, \texttt{MDIntrinsicDimension} offers a novel lens for exploring molecular flexibility and conformational landscapes.
+By bridging concepts from nonlinear data analysis and biophysical modeling, \texttt{MDIntrinsicDimension} hopefully offers a novel lens for exploring molecular flexibility and conformational landscapes.